-Construction Site Address: 300-312 E Hyman Avenue Contact Name: Brad Hribar Date: Jan 08, 2019 Contractor: CENTAUR Phone Number: 312 2-714-8519

-Provide one copy of a job site plan showing the following information:

-- 1. Location for all job site related vehicles, including number and location of requested street parking spaces and/or vehicle permits. - 2.
-Location for materials storage, construction equipment and any other staging issues. - 3.
-Emergency access route allowing emergency vehicle access to the structure(s).

-REQUESTED: Vehicle Permits:N/A Other parking areas:Loading Zone Street Parking Spaces:19 Begin Date:April 2019 Completion Date:Fall 2020 All construction staging and construction parking plan for the job site.
-Workers shall be encouraged approved plan for the job site, shall at no time be shall be confined to the areas defined in an approved d to carpool.
-Emergency access, as described in the blocked.
-A stop work order may be issued upon non-
+Construction Site Address: 300-31 2 E Hyman Avenue Contact Name:Brad Hribar Date:Jan 08, 2019 Contractor:CENTAUR Phone Number: 312-714-8519 Provide one copy of a job site plan showing the following information: requested street parking spa 2.
+Location for materials stora staging issues. ted vehicles, including number and location of aces and/or vehicle permits. ge, construction equipment and any other wing emergency vehicle access to the REQUESTED: Vehicle Permits:N/A Other parking areas:Loading Z Begin Date:April 2019 Street Parking Spaces:19 Zone Completion Date:Fall 2020 plan for the job site.
+Workers shall be enco arking shall be confined to the areas defined in an approved buraged to carpool.
+Emergency access, as described in the me be blocked.
+A stop work order may be issued upon non- Construction related vehicles are excluded residential zones.
+Construction vehicles will ATTENTION: If from the signed 2-hour Free Parking areas in Aspen's lonly be considered in compliance if parked in the designated permit.

-ATTENTION:

-Construction related vehicles are excluded from the signed 2-hour Free Parking areas in Aspen's residential zones.
-Construction vehicles will only be considered in compliance if parked in the designated construction area or displaying a valid street permit.
 All other vehicles will be considered in violation.

-FOR OFFICE USE ONLY Vehicle Permits x Rate x Days = Fee Exp.
-Date Street Parking Spaces x Rate x Days = Fee Exp.
+OFFICE USE ONLY x Days = Fee Exp.
+Date Street Parking Spacesx Rate x Days = Fee Exp.
 Date Approved Date